platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 ## Build a "like" quote feature

-We've built all the basic CRUD (Create, Retrieve, Update & Delete) features into our application.
-Now let's build a feature so that users can interact and "like" their favourite movie quotes.
+We have built all the basic CRUD (Create, Retrieve, Update & Delete) features into our application.
+Now let us build a feature so that users can interact and "like" their favourite movie quotes.

-To build this feature we're going to add custom functionality to our API and then add a new component, along with some client side JavaScript, to our frontend.
+To build this feature we are going to add custom functionality to our API and then add a new component, along with some client side JavaScript, to our frontend.

 ### Create an API migration

-We're now going to work on the code for API, under the **`apps/movie-quotes-api`** directory.
+We are now going to work on the code for API, under the **`apps/movie-quotes-api`** directory.

-First let's create a migration that adds a `likes` column to our `quotes` database table.
-We'll create a new migration file, **`migrations/003.do.sql`**:
+First let us create a migration that adds a `likes` column to our `quotes` database table.
+We will create a new migration file, **`migrations/003.do.sql`**:

 ```sql
 ALTER TABLE quotes ADD COLUMN likes INTEGER default 0;